pcardotatgit/ISE-Automation-Workshop/README.md

 **Notice :** When we query ISE for endpoint isolation, then ISE checks that the IP address currently has a session.
 If not a quarantine failure will be returned.
 This is why we need the IP address of an endpoint that has a session in ISE.

-# Lab 5 - Use Webex Chat Bot to receive alerts on a phone and trigger Endpoint isolation
+# Lab 5 - Use Webex Chat Bot to receive alerts on a phone and to trigger Endpoint isolation

-This lab is just here to complete the Lab 4 scenario with an addtional alerting system which brings as an approval process in order to involve Security Administrators in the endpoint isolation process.
+This lab is just here to extend the Lab 4 scenario with an alerting system which brings an approval process to the endpoint isolation operation.

-Here, we just add a Webex Bot logic to our syslog server that will send an alert to Security Administrator every time an infected machine is detected.
+We just add a Webex Bot logic to our syslog server.
+That webex bot logic will have to manage alerts sent by the detection system from where administrators will be able to confirm manually response actions.

-Thanks to this, administrators will be aware of a threat in real time, and they will be able to confirm the host isolation from the alet formular.
+Thanks to this, administrators will be aware of a new host infection in real time, and they will be able to decide isolation of the infected hosts.

-In this lab you just have to deploy a new version of the syslog server which includes a webex bot logic, and use it.

-Instruction are shared to link this bot logic to what has been done before.
+In this lab we use everything from Lab 4, and we just start the Webex Bot Logic..

 We don't details in this lab how the bot logic is built.
 Because these details are already documented in the Webex Alerting system project in this github.